ROODAY/GraderPlusPlus/README.md

 * Example 3

 ## How to run
 Make sure you have at least Java 8.
+Will also need a running MySQL instance.
+Setup using configuration file: TODO

 ## How to develop
 Make sure to point to Java 8 SDK, and that JavaFX is installed.